-We are proud to announce that the Washington Lawyers’ Committee is recognizing Brown Goldstein & Levy LLP and Disability Rights California, Outstanding Achievement Award Recipients, for our hard work on behalf of people who are blind.
+The Washington Lawyers’ Committee has awarded its Outstanding Achievement Award to Brown Goldstein & Levy and Disability Rights California for our hard work on behalf of people who are blind.

 Each year, hundreds of thousands of blind Americans attempt to use Social Security check-in kiosks, yet these touchscreen devices are completely inaccessible to them.
 Blind visitors are prevented from checking-in independently at their local Social Security Administration (SSA) office, forcing them to divulge private information, such as their social security numbers, to SSA staff or other sighted third parties.

-To end this dangerous practice, attorney Jessie Weber at Brown, Goldstein & Levy, LLP and Disability Rights California, together with the Committee filed on behalf of two blind individuals and the National Federation of the Blind against the SSA for their failure to make these kiosks accessible.
+To end this dangerous practice, attorney Jessie Weber at Brown, Goldstein & Levy, together with Disability Rights California and the Washington Lawyers’ Committee, filed suit on behalf of two blind individuals and the National Federation of the Blind against the SSA for their failure to make these kiosks accessible.